Headspace gas chromatography: Calculations

 Using the known temperature of the sample, the bottle volume, the concentrations of gas in the headspace (as determined by GC), and Henry's law constant, the concentration of the original water sample is calculated.
 Total gas concentration (TC) in the original water sample is calculated by determining the concentration of headspace and converting this to the partial pressure and then solving for the aqueous concentration which partitioned in the gas phase (CAH) and the concentration remaining in the aqueous phase (CA).
 The total concentration of gas in original sample (TC) is the sum of the concentration partitioned in the gas phase (CAH) and the concentration remaining in the aqueous phase (CA):

 Henry's law states that the mole fraction of a dissolved gas (xg) is equal to the partial pressure of the gas (pg) at equilibrium divided by Henry's law constant (H).
 Gas solubility coefficients are used to calculate Henry's law constant:

 After manipulating equations and substituting volumes of each phase, the molar concentration of water (55.5 mol/L) and the molecular weight of the gas analyte (MW), a final equation is solved:

 Where Vb is the bottle volume and Vh is the volume of headspace.
 Cg is the volumetric concentration of gas.
 For full calculation examples, reference RSK-175SOP.

-Practical considerations

-One of the major concerns for this method is reproducibility.
-Due to the nature of calculations, this method is reliant on temperatures to be constant and volumes to be exact.
-When gases are spiked manually into the GC, the speed and technique in which an analyst does this plays a role in reproducibility.
-If one analyst is faster in removing gas from the vial and injecting it onto the instrument, then it is important to have the same analyst run on the calibration they prepped, otherwise error will more than likely be introduced.
-A headspace auto-sampler may remove some of this error, but constant heat and variable temperature on the instrument becomes an issue.